SAP/luigi/README.md

 ### Luigi client

 Luigi client enables integration of Luigi in views.
-Configure the lifecycle and links of the client.
-Customize the appearance of your navigation.
+You can easily configure the lifecycle and links of the client, as well as customize the appearance of your navigation.

-- [Lifecycle](docs/lifecycle.md) gives you details on the life cycle of listeners, navigation nodes and event data.
+- [Lifecycle](docs/lifecycle.md) gives you details on the life cycle of listeners, navigation Nodes and Event data.
 - [Link Manager](docs/link-manager.md) shows how to configure the Link Manager.
 - [UX Manager](docs/ux-manager.md) shows how to set up the UX Manager.